wp-plugins/nextgen-facebook/readme.txt

 16. Screenshot 16 : An Example Twitter 'Product' Card from a WooCommerce Product Page

 == Changelog ==

+= Version 6.7.3-dev1 =

+* Allowed the definition of custom NGFB_CACHEDIR and NGFB_CACHEURL constant values.
+* Fixed: Reformatted all social button HTML to use a single line, without any newline or return characters, which (if NGFB_SOCIAL_PRIORITY is low enough) could cause WordPress to add extra paragraph HTML tags.

 = Version 6.7.2 =